makehumancommunity/makehuman-static-website/content/MPFB/Docs/Materials/_index.md

 The "enhanched" skin model is mostly texture based, but adds some procedural bumps to give rough impression of a skin.
 Further, there is some for adjusting the colors of the diffuse texture.
 These aspects can be controlled in the shader.

-The enhanced skin model comes in two variants, on with SSS and one without.
+The enhanced skin model comes in two variants, one with SSS and one without.
 The skin model was the default in MPFB until 2024.

 There is also more [in-depth docs regarding the enhanced skin]({{% relref "skinv1" %}})